Raise Sugar Gliders

-The following are important considerations in raising your sugar glider:
+The following are important considerations when raising your sugar glider:

 - 1Females have a distinctive slit on their bellies.
 This is the pouch where they will keep their young ones someday.
 Males have a button in that area where a pouch would be if they were females.Choosing the sex.Advertisement

 - 2Take note that all Sugar Gliders need to adjust to their new environment.
-New things and sensations will be presented to them and you should be patient enough to help them cope.
+New things and sensations will be presented to them and you should be patient to help them cope.
 Unlike puppies or kittens, Sugar Gliders are not going to cuddle with you immediately, mainly because they're scared to be in a new place with new humans, so be ready to be lunged at or bitten before you earn their trust.
-Every sugar glider is unique so there is no fixed period of adjustment for them.
+Every Sugar Glider is unique so there is no fixed period of adjustment for them.
 Taking this into consideration, you should have the necessary patience to endure this period.
-This is the main reason why many pet owners give up their sugar gliders after too short of a time, and before they benefit from the developing relationship.
-They just don't understand that it may take a while before their sugar glider warms up to them.The Adjustment Period.Advertisement
+This is the main reason why many pet owners give up their Sugar Gliders after too short of a time, and before they benefit from the developing relationship.
+They just don't understand that it may take a while before their Sugar Glider warms up to them.The Adjustment Period.Advertisement

-- 3Remember that sugar gliders are not for everyone.
+- 3Remember that Sugar Gliders are not for everyone.
 They should not be given to a small child.
 Sudden reactions or loud noises make Sugar Gliders extremely anxious.
 You should not give a sugar glider to children until they are old enough to be respectful of the animals' needs.
 The true bond that you're looking for may not happen for weeks or even months.Bonding.

 - 4The temperament of Sugar Gliders is not dependent on their sex.
 Neutering will not make a difference in the male Sugar Gliders' behavior.
 Males are territorial, especially as they grow older.
 If you're considering neutering your male Sugar Glider, ask the advise of your vet before you do.Temperament.